Sample Pretrial Statement

 Know Your Jurisdiction Cold

 Every jurisdiction has its quirks.
 Some courts want headings formatted a certain way, some require joint statements, and some will use this document to structure voir dire or control time limits at trial.
 Know the local rules.
+Some courts, for example, want a joint pretrial (which you want to avoid if you can).
 If your format is sloppy or off-base, the judge will assume your case is, too.
 And do not just look at the rules.
 Look at what the other serious trial lawyers in your venue are doing.
 This is one of the few parts of your case that the court reads before opening statements.
 You want to look like you have done this before.
-So do not just cut-and-paste this pretrial and use it in South Dakota without finding out how things play there.
+So do not just cut-and-paste this example pretrial statement and use it in South Dakota without finding out how things play there.

 Lead With the Right Tone